Learn the basics with a private lesson

 Players tapping paddles at the end of a pickleball game

-For many years, most pickleball games were played in retirement communities.
-The senior community found that it was easy on the body, while also giving them an excellent workout and a thoroughly good time.
+For many years, pickleball was mostly played in retirement communities.
+The senior community found that it was easy on the body, while also giving them a great workout and a good time.

 Easy to learn

-The game has a very gentle learning curve and can be picked up in a single session.
-Anyone can learn the rules in a few minutes, and get a feel for play in their first game.
+The game has a minimal learning curve and can be picked up in a single session.
+Anyone can learn the rules in a few minutes, and get a feel for it in their first game.
 There are many reports of players winning games their first time out!

 Take a beginner lesson